DS2DY3/dy.lang/README.md

 # dy.lang
-This is a C# like dynamic typed language!
+This is a C# like dynamic typed script language!